Meet our Energy Trailblazer: Afaf Azzouz

-Then, five years ago, she moved to Canada, and began working for Stantec’s Winnipeg office, and cut her teeth thereby bringing energy efficiency to new buildings.
+Then, eight years ago, she moved to Canada, and began working for Stantec’s Winnipeg office, and cut her teeth thereby bringing energy efficiency to new buildings.
 From there, she moved to Ottawa, where her work saw her planning high-performance, energy efficient and carbon-neutral retrofits for older structures, including some heritage buildings.
 Ultimately, she moved to Montreal, and — while working at both it and the Ottawa office — found herself tackling both new and existing construction.

 She’s also a new mother — a job that she finds tough but rewarding.
 Throughout the process, she’s learned a lot about herself, her family, but also her job.
 Azzouz doesn’t necessarily see her maternity leave as time off.
 Rather, it gave her better time management and communication skills.

 Working with numbers, materials and machines is pretty straightforward, she said.
 You can usually find a logical solution to any problem that arises.
 People, on the other hand, can be tricky, and she credits this new experience as a parent with a heightened ability to manage multiple expectations, and convey ideas clearly.